-If services or rating groups are added to or removed from the pool, then the total credit is adjusted appropriately.
-Note that when the total credit is adjusted because services or rating groups are removed from the pool, the value that need to be removed is the consumed one (i.e., CxMx).
+If services or rating-groups are added to or removed from the pool, then the total credit is adjusted appropriately.
+Note that when the total credit is adjusted because services or rating-groups are removed from the pool, the value that needs to be removed is the consumed one (i.e., CxMx).

-Re-authorizations for an individual service or rating group may be sought at any time; for example, if a 'non-pooled' quota is used up or the Validity-Time expires.
+Bertz, et al. Standards Track [Page 21] Re-authorizations for an individual service or rating-group may be sought at any time -- for example, if a "non-pooled" quota is used up or the Validity-Time expires.

-Where multiple G-S-U-Pool-Reference AVPs (section 8.30) with the same G-S-U-Pool-Identifier are provided within a Multiple-Services-Credit-Control AVP (section 8.16) along with the Granted-Service-Unit AVP, then these MUST have different CC-Unit-Type values, and they all draw from the credit pool separately.
-For instance, if one multiplier for time (Mlt) and one multiplier for volume (Mlv) are given, then the used resources from the pool is the sum CltMlt + ClvMlv, where Clt is the time unit and Clv is the volume unit.
+Where multiple G-S-U-Pool-Reference AVPs (Section 8.30) with the same G-S-U-Pool-Identifier are provided within a Multiple-Services-Credit-Control AVP (Section 8.16) along with the Granted-Service-Unit AVP, these AVPs MUST have different CC-Unit-Type values, and they all draw from the credit pool separately.
+For instance, if one multiplier for time (M1t) and one multiplier for volume (M1v) are given, then the used resources from the pool yield the sum of CltMlt + ClvMlv, where Clt is the time unit and Clv is the volume unit.

-Where service units are provided within a Multiple-Services-Credit-Control AVP without a corresponding G-S-U-Pool-Reference AVP, then these are handled independently from any credit pool and from any other services or rating groups within the session.
+Where service units are provided within a Multiple-Services-Credit-Control AVP without a corresponding G-S-U-Pool-Reference AVP, these units are handled independently from any credit pools and from any other services or rating-groups within the session.

-The credit pool concept is an optimal tool to avoid the overreservation effect of the basic single quota tariff time change mechanism (the mechanism described in section 5.1.1).
-Therefore, Diameter credit-control clients and servers implementing the independent credit-control of multiple services SHOULD leverage the credit pool concept when supporting the tariff time change.
-The Diameter credit-control server SHOULD include both the Tariff-Time-Change and Tariff-Change-Usage AVPs in two quota allocations in the answer message (i.e., two instances of the Multiple-Services-Credit-Control AVP).
-One of the granted units is allocated to be used before the potential tariff change, while the second granted units are for use after a tariff change.
-Both granted unit quotas MUST contain the same Service-Identifier and/or Rating-Group.
-This dual quota mechanism ensures that the overall reported used units would never exceed the credit reservation.
-The Diameter credit-control client reports both the used units before and after the tariff change in a single instance of the Multiple-Services-Credit-Control AVP.
+The "credit pool" concept is an optimal tool to avoid the over-reservation effect of the basic single-quota tariff time change mechanism (Section 5.1.1).
+Therefore, Diameter Credit-Control clients and servers implementing the independent credit-control of multiple services SHOULD leverage the credit pool concept when supporting the tariff time change.
+The Diameter Credit-Control server SHOULD include both the Tariff-Time-Change AVP and the Tariff-Change-Usage AVP in two quota allocations in the Answer message (i.e., two instances of the Multiple-Services-Credit-Control AVP).
+One of the grants is allocated to be used before the potential tariff change, while the second grant is for use after a tariff change.
+Both granted unit quotas MUST contain the same Service-Identifier and/or rating-group.
+This dual-quota mechanism ensures that the overall reported used units would never exceed the credit reservation.
+The Diameter Credit-Control client reports the used units both before and after the tariff change in a single instance of the Multiple-Services-Credit-Control AVP.

-The failure handling for credit-control sessions is defined in section 5.7 and reflected in the basic credit-control state machine in section 7.
-Credit-control clients and servers implementing the independent credit-control of multiple services in a (sub-)session functionality MUST ensure failure handling and general behavior fully consistent with the above mentioned sections, while maintaining the ability to handle parallel ongoing credit re-authorization within a (sub-)session.
-Therefore, it is RECOMMENDED that Diameter creditcontrol clients maintain a PendingU message queue and restart the Tx timer (section 13) every time a CCR message with the value UPDATE_REQUEST is sent while they are in PendingU state.
-When answers to all pending messages are received, the state machine moves to OPEN state, and Tx is stopped.
-Naturally, the action performed when a problem for the session is detected according to section 5.7 affects all the ongoing services (e.g., failover to a backup server if possible affect all the CCR messages with the value UPDATE_REQUEST in the PendingU queue).
+Failure handling for credit-control sessions is defined in Section 5.7 and reflected in the basic credit-control state machines defined in Section 7.
+Credit-control clients and servers implementing the functionality of independent credit-control of multiple services in a (sub-)session MUST ensure failure handling and general behavior fully consistent with Sections 5.7 and 7 while maintaining the ability to handle parallel ongoing credit re-authorization within a (sub-)session.
+Therefore, it is RECOMMENDED that Diameter Credit-Control clients maintain a PendingU message queue (Section 7) and restart the Tx timer (Section 13) every time a CCR message with the value UPDATE_REQUEST is sent while they are in PendingU state.
+When answers to all pending messages are received, the state machine moves to Open state, and the Tx timer is stopped.
+Naturally, when a problem is detected and acted upon per Section 5.7, all of the ongoing services are affected (e.g., failover to a backup server affects all of the CCR messages in the PendingU queue).